Battery & Charging

 Wiring up was straightforward; a single cable to the “B” [battery] terminal on the back of the alternator and one to the starter motor and job dun’...
 Not quite!

-I had a major issue with the ignition warning light.
+I had an issue with the ignition warning light.
 On a GD LS setup, it’s just plug-&-Play to the dashboard loom via the engine plug; that being the ign’ warning light (NY and N, L14 wires.)
-But I had to wire up my ignition “dummy light” [US terminology] directly from the alternator’s auxiliary spade terminal #1R.
+But, as I imported my alternator from the USA, I had to wire up my ignition “dummy light” [US terminology] directly from the alternator’s auxiliary spade terminal #1R.
 This to one side of the ign’ warning light and a 12v switched feed to the other side.
 A simple job but it took me an age of research to figure this out as I couldn’t get it to function as it was supposed to.

-To further complicate matters I then discovered, after an age of faffing around and troubleshooting, that the alternator’s auxiliary 1R and 2F terminals were bridged, or webbed (again to use the correct terminology.)
-This meant that BOTH terminals had 12v all the time – even with the key out because the 1R terminal was now always live and it always had a direct path back to the battery via the 2F [voltage regulator] terminal.
+Then, after an age of faffing around and troubleshooting, I discovered the alternator’s auxiliary 1R and 2F terminals were bridged, or webbed [again to use the correct terminology.]
+This meant that BOTH terminals had 12v all the time – even with the key out.
+Essentially because the 1R terminal was now always live as it always had a direct path back to the battery via the 2F [voltage regulator] terminal.

-The theory is, a 12v switched feed to the bulb would provide the necessary differential to keep the bulb lit when the ign’ was on, and would equalise the differential [voltage] when the engine was running i.e. no voltage differential therefore the bulb would extinguish.
-But it didn’t work like that because of the 1R & 2F terminals being bridged...
+The theory is: a 12v switched feed to the bulb [engine not running] would provide the necessary differential to keep the bulb lit when the ign’ is on; and would equalise [the differential voltage] when the engine was running i.e. no voltage differential, therefore the bulb would extinguish.
+But it didn’t work like that because of the 1R & 2F terminals were bridged.